MagicJinn/Quantum-Things/README.md

 - Improved the performance of the Potion Vaporizer room detection algorithm.
 - Fixes various typos.
 - Updated the translation in the language files.
 (Machine translated, may contain errors, please report any issues)
+- Fixed Potion Vaporizer not dropping its contents when broken.
+- Fixed Custom Workbench dropping item when broken in creative mode.

 ### Reporting Issues